cybertraining-dsc/fa20-523-337/project/project.md

 - [ ] you are not looking at the output of the check report script some errors are listed there
 - [x] the word below and above must never be used in a formal paper to refer to figures and tables and sections, use numbers as we posted in piszza
 - [x] bullet lists must not be used in substitution for subsections.
 You could **bf**. them and do not use a bullet similar to LaTeX paragraphs if you do not want to use subsections.SUbsections show up in the TOC, **bf**. does not
-- [x] no explanation is provided what teh different regressiosn are, no citations provided
+- [x] no explanation is provided what the different regression are, no citations provided
 - [x] all figures must have captions (below)
 - [x] all tables must have captions (above)
 - [x] This is not a ppt presentations. for example